What is CIPP spot/point repair?

-When can CIPP Point Repairs be used?
+When can CIPP point repairs be used?

-What type of material is used for CIPP Point Repairs?
+What type of material is used for CIPP point repairs?

 All of BLD’s CIPP point repairs are designed per the requirements outlined in ASTM F1216.
 This design criteria, which takes into consideration the condition of the host pipe, will ensure that the finished product will meet the stringent F1216 requirements.

-What kind of preparation is necessary prior to installing a CIPP Point Repair?
+What kind of preparation is necessary prior to installing a CIPP point repair?